The Smiley/Westerby Meeting - Updating the Record

 Although it is difficult to make out, the handrail is still visible on the front of their building.
 From examining old

-Ordinance Survey maps on the National Library of Scotland website I can conclude that the original terraced properties on what was know as Bells Buildings were demolished between 1895 and 1911.
+Ordinance Survey maps on the National Library of Scotland website I can conclude that the original terraced properties on what was known as Bells Buildings were demolished between 1895 and 1911.
 At the same time a warehouse was constructed on the left hand side in the photo above and the street was renamed St Bride's Passage.
 The warehouse was probably demolished around 1983 when the City Golf Club moved into their new premises in 24 Bride Lane.

 The satellite image below illustrates the results of John Rundle’s research…